robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 The common stylised facts we are interested in here are [^Cont2001]:

 1. Returns are not Gaussian.
-1. Returns have fat tails.
+2. Returns have fat tails.
-1. Returns become more Gaussian on higher time frames and less Gaussian on lower time frame.
+3. Returns become more Gaussian on higher time frames and less Gaussian on lower time frames.

 I want to show you why these three properties actually make sense, even if we cannot prove that they are true.
 I’ll explain the first property based on the definition of a Gaussian distribution.
 The second and third can be shown if some intuitive assumptions are made.